bmar1/MazeHunter/README.md

 MazeHunter 🎮

-MazeHunter is a Java-based maze adventure game where players race against the clock to escape increasingly complex mazes.
-With unique classes, abilities, and passives, every run feels different — and every choice matters.
+MazeHunter is a Java-based maze adventure game where players race to find an exit through the perlious maze, with unique classes, abilites and passives, along with maze layering, the difficulty can get hard you must be strategic.

 🔑 Features

 Player Classes – Choose from specialized classes, each with unique abilities, passives, and debuffs that change how you approach the maze.

-Abilities & Passives – Break through walls, sprint, sense exits, or reveal hidden paths — but use them wisely, cooldowns and debuffs keep things balanced.
+Abilities & Passives – Break through walls, sprint, sense exits, or reveal hidden paths but use them wisely, cooldowns and debuffs keep things balanced.

 Fog of War – Only see what’s around you; expand your vision as you move.
 Some classes can even bend the fog to their advantage.